 Meals Included: Breakfast, Lunch and Dinner

 Outback Cattle Station and Wildlife: As you cross the Great Dividing Range, you enter outback country, where the dirt turns red and gum trees prevail.
 Here you are welcome guests at a traditional working cattle station and homestead, opened to your group.
-On arrival, you hop in the hay truck to trace a route through the station — much of which has been set aside as a sanctuary for wildlife — and look for the kangaroos and crocodiles that roam the property.
+On arrival, you hop in the hay truck to trace a route through the station — much of which has been set aside as a sanctuary for wildlife — you can look for crocodiles in the river and the kangaroos that roam the property.

 Aussie BBQ and Stargazing: After a classic Aussie steak “barbie”, you have a fire under starry outback skies.
 From this remote outback station, views of the southern hemisphere stars are phenomenal.
-You’ll learn how to find southern constellations — including the Southern Cross — most of which cannot be seen at all from the northern hemisphere.
-Students sleep in single-gender dorm-style bunk houses, while teachers sleep in single cabins tonight.
+You’ll learn how to find southern constellations—including the Southern Cross—most of which cannot be seen at all from the northern hemisphere.
+Students sleep in single-gender dorm-style bunk houses tonight.

 Accommodation: Outback Cattle Station